manavsehgal/rapid-app-workflow/setup_web_app_environment.md

 # Setup Web App Environment

+Setting up your developer environment is one of the most crucial steps in your web app workflow.

+In this chapter we will achieve the following goals.

+- Select an appropriate pre-installed container at Cloud9.
+- Update node environment to latest releases.

+## Environment assumptions

 Our target platform is NodeJS.
 We are assuming you are running a developer box on Cloud9.
 Read more about [Cloud9 code editor](https://manavsehgal.gitbooks.io/rapid-app-workflow/content/cloud9_code_editor.html).

 ## Custom container